Basic Syntax¶

 rom romVar = 42

-If you want to parameterize your code, you can also use pre
+If you want to parameterize your code, you can also use pre variables.
+These

 pre-processor values are not stored in memory once the code is assembled: